pjonsson/datacube-core/docs/about-core-concepts/extensions.rst

 `Data Cube Explorer`_ is a web application for searching and browsing the metadata available from an Open Data Cube.
-It has rich visualisation abilities to show the available data extents, and can be used to browse the provence of indexed data.
+It has rich visualisation abilities to show the available data extents, and can be used to browse the provenance of indexed data.

 See the `Digital Earth Australia Explorer`_ for an example deployment showing the power of this tool.